coffeebe4code/disc/README.md

   :monitors ()
   :speakers ())
 ```
 You can use a type with its name.
-The type will live on the heap.
+The type will live on the stack.
 ```
-$ discd repl ./computer.di ./add-monitor.di
+$ discd repl ./computer.di ./debug.di
+> (@l mycomp 'computer)
-> (add-monitor (computer "Generic 720p Monitor"))
+> (print-out (add-monitor (mycomp "Generic 720p Monitor"))) ('computer
-(@t computer
   :mouse ""
   :keyboard ""
   :cpu ""
   :monitors ("Generic 720p Monitor")
-  :speakers ())
+  :speakers "")
 ```
+In this example the add-monitor function returns the same instance of the computer to the caller `print-out` which pretty prints the type to stdout.

 ---
 #### Interfaces and Generics